June 27, 2025 • by Paul Bourque

-How to ship a package from Canada to New Zealand.
+How to ship a package from Canada to Japan?

 So isolated and faraway, how does one arrange to ship a package from Canada to New Zealand?
 Fortunately, the task is simpler than you may realise.
 New Zealand is a modern and industrial country with strong trade ties with Canada.
 So, shipping there is much like sending a parcel to the USA.
 You need to pack the goods so they arrive undamaged, choose a carrier that suits your budget, complete paperwork, and deal with duties and taxes.
 And to help you do that, we introduce Secureship, an online Canadian shipping broker with an intuitive platform that will save you a lot of time, heaps of money, and offers you a ton of shipping information.